 Another idea many women employ is to hire a mother’s helper.
 This is a neighborhood teenager or the daughter of a friend of the family who can come to your home and play with your child to give you some time alone.
 Many women use this time to nap, exercise, clean, whatever they need to do.
 They are always in the house and accessible, but can move about freely while a trusted person plays with their baby.

 Time alone does not have to mean leaving your baby.
 There will be plenty of time for that when your baby is older.

 Agreeing to meet your needs at a later time is not neglect — it’s impulse control.

-Last, but certainly not least, there are the very real needs of the marriage like Marriage Therapy.
+Last, but certainly not least, there are the very real needs of the marriage.
 Again, while babies sleep there is plenty of time to meet the needs of the adults who should be able to let their needs wait.
 Agreeing to meet your needs at a later time is not neglect — it’s impulse control.
 We have had many years to learn to wait for an appropriate time to act.

 There is also something romantic and mature about knowing that you are in a new season of your life together.
 Where once romance meant whisking away for the weekend or a dinner and night on the town, now it can mean smiling and winking at each other during the evening because you know what awaits you after the baby falls asleep.
 This can be more difficult if your baby still doesn’t sleep well, but then you get to experience the thrill of spontaneity.